 - Copper, Green or Red Wire with Gray Tips

 You bet.
-At first blush, you probably wouldn't choose one of these for a racer (due to higher OHM ratings) however these are actually pretty good arms and just happen to be the type of arms found in T-jet fray-style club racing.
+At first glance, you probably wouldn't choose one of these for a racer (due to higher OHM ratings) however these are actually pretty good arms and just happen to be the type of arms found in T-jet Fray-style club racing.

-There is an article on the VHORS site reviewing Magnets; it suggests that stronger Super II and JL Magnets didn't provide any better performance than medium strength Matched Magnets.
+There is an article on the VHORS site reviewing magnets that suggests stronger Super II and JL magnets didn't provide any better performance than medium strength matched magnets.

-Current fray rules allow for Johnny Lightning Magnets, due to the strength matching being very consistent.
+Current Fray rules allow for Johnny Lightning magnets, due to the matched pair strength being very consistent.

 You might be surprised at what one of these will do!
-These will still yield better Seat of the Pants results in a T-jet than a lower ohm magna-traction arm in most cases.
+They will still yield better seat-of-the-pants results in a T-jet than a lower ohm Magna-Traction arm in most cases.